Sjord/Sjord.github.io/_posts/2023-01-30-giving-game-donating-to-charities.md

 Participants seriously thought about which charities to support, and what would be important in a charity.
 Many were overwhelmed when starting the search for the right charity.
 One group started with a [list of 733 charities](https://www.cbf.nl/register-goede-doelen), which is of course too much to reason about.
 I pointed them to the [Give Well top charity list](https://www.givewell.org/charities/top-charities).
 They discussed what was important to them in a charity, and searched for statistics or evidence on charities.

+## Conclusion

+Follow This and the local toy bank each got about half of the money.
+Only one or two people donated to Save the Children.

 Normally with a giving game, participants can only choose from a set of three or four charities, that are already considered cost-effective and evidence-backed by the organizers.
 In our format, participants could choose any charity.
 It showed that participants don't necessarily choose cost-effective charities, even though I explained why this is important.
 I think this remains a challenge, to convince people to choose a charity rationally instead of emotionally.

 In the end, I was a little disappointed that people still chose local charities.
 Even so, people put serious thought into donating to charities, and I feel we eliminated some barriers in the way do improving the world through donations.

+## Footnote

+[^1]: After the giving game and writing this article, [a study](https://ascopubs.org/doi/10.1200/JCO.22.01826) showed that cancer research was actually surprisingly effective, and not all that expensive.
+This has adjusted my view on cancer research funding only slightly, but confirmed that it is even harder to know which charities are effective than I thought.